yt-project/unyt/paper/paper.md

 base dimensions in the SI unit system: time, length, mass, temperature, luminance, and electric current.
 We currently treat units such as mol with the seventh SI base dimension, amount of substance, as dimensionless, although we are open to changing this based on feedback from users.
-In addition, `unyt` supports forming quantities defined in other unit systems - in particular CGS Gaussian units common in astrophysics as well as geometrized "natural" units common in relativistic calculations.
-In addition, `unyt` ships with a number of other useful predefined unit systems based, including imperial units, Planck units, a unit system for calculations in the solar system, and a "galactic" unit system based on the solar mass, kiloparsecs, and Myr, a convention common in galactic astronomy.
+The `unyt` library supports forming quantities defined in other unit systems — in particular CGS Gaussian units common in astrophysics as well as geometrized "natural" units common in relativistic calculations.
+In addition, `unyt` ships with a number of other useful predefined unit systems including imperial units; Planck units; a unit system for calculations in the solar system; and a "galactic" unit system based on the solar mass, kiloparsecs, and Myr, a convention common in galactic astronomy.

-In addition to the `unyt.Unit` class, `unyt` also provides a two subclasses of the NumPy [@NumPy] ndarray [@vanderwalt2011], `unyt.unyt_array` and `unyt.unyt_quantity` to represent arrays and scalars with units attached, respectively.
+In addition to the `unyt.Unit` class, `unyt` also provides a two subclasses of the NumPy [@NumPy] `ndarray` [@vanderwalt2011], `unyt.unyt_array` and `unyt.unyt_quantity` to represent arrays and scalars with units attached, respectively.
 The `unyt` library also provides a `unyt.UnitRegistry` class to allow custom systems of units, for example to track the internal unit system